-Voice Class (MU634, MU635) (1⁄2 credit, 1⁄4 credit)
+Voice Class (MU634) (1⁄2 credit)

 This class offers vocal music instruction for students interested in learning to sing.
 Classes will focus on healthy vocal production, musical literacy, use of solfege and study of varied repertoire selected depending upon the needs of the students.
 This class may be offered to students in the 9th, 10th, 11th and 12th grades.
 There is no prerequisite for this class and the class may be repeated for credit.